-Pocket parks are small facilities, and are the smallest park classification used to address limited or isolate recreational needs.
-These parks serve a limited radium (typically up to 1/4 mile) from the site and provide passive and play-oriented recreational opportunities.
+Pocket parks are the smallest park classification used to address limited or isolated recreational needs.
+These parks serve a limited radius (typically up to 1/4 mile) from the site and provide passive and playoriented recreational opportunities.
 Passive uses may include picnic areas, community gardens and sitting areas.
 Examples of pocket parks can include a tot lot with play equipment such as a climber, slide or swings, or a small urban plaza.
 Locating pocket parks adjacent to other park system components, such as recreational trails, is also desirable.
 Parking areas are typically not provided at parking lots aside from on-street parking adjacent to the site in some cases.
 Lighting may be provided for safety and security.
 Pocket parks within the City of Santa Fe include:

 - Arroyo Sonrisa Park

 - Casa Linda Park

 - Don Diego/Entrada Park

-- Louis Montona Park
+- Louis Montano Park

 - Marcel Marc Brandt Park

 - Peralta Park

 - Plaza Entrada

-- Sunnyslope Meadows Park

 - Thomas Macaione Park

 - Valentine Park